Nuitka/Nuitka/README.rst

    python -m nuitka --standalone program.py

-Follow all imports is default in this mode.
+Following all imports is default in this mode.
 You can selectively exclude modules by specifically saying ``--nofollow-import-to``, but then an ``ImportError`` will be raised when import of it is attempted at program run time.
+This may cause different behavior, but it may also improve your compile time if done wisely.

 For data files to be included, use the option ``--include-data-files=<source>=<target>`` where the source is a file